jimbobbennett/RaspberryPiTwitchStreamer/README.md

 The default install of Raspbian should come with all the software you need installed.
 It is worth updating the software to ensure you have the latest versions installed.

-* From the terminal run
+* From the terminal run:

   ```sh
   sudo apt-get update